hawtio/hawtio/console/README.md

     yarn link ../../hawtio-next/packages/hawtio

+This will add this fragment to `package.json`:

+    "resolutions": {
+        "@hawtio/react": "portal:/absolute/path/to/hawtio-next/packages/hawtio"
+    }

+However (see [hawtio/hawtio#3321](https://github.com/hawtio/hawtio/issues/3321])), this may cause webpack bundling problems by duplicating JavaScript modules which are now resolved both from the `console` module and from the linked package.
+Changing `portal:` to `file:` [yarn protocol](https://yarnpkg.com/protocols) solves the problem at the cost of the need to run `yarn install` in the `console` after making changes in `@hawtio/react`.

 Then you can build the console with the local `hawtio-next` component by running the following command from the project root directory:

     mvn install